SFTtech/sftdyn/README.md

 #### sftdyn
 To install *sftdyn*, use `pip install sftdyn` or `./setup.py install`.
 Launch it with `sftdyn [command-line options]`.

-Configuration is by command-line parameters, or a conf file (`--conf=file.conf`).
+Configuration is by command-line parameters and conf file.
 A sample conf file is provided in `sample.conf`.
+If no conf file name is provided, `/etc/sftdyn/conf` is used.
+The conf file is the only place to specify update keys/hostnames.

 sftdyn relies on HTTPs for security, so you **must** provide a X.509 key and certificate.
 You can buy a cert from your DNS provider, or create a self-signed one; both have their benefits.

 To generate `server.key` and a self-signed `server.crt` valid for 1337 days: